 4. Share Updated Health and Safety Information

-As the hotel industry starts to recover from the devastation of COVID-19, maintaining strict health and safety standards is a must.
+As the hotel industry continues to recover from the devastation of COVID-19, maintaining strict health and safety standards is a must.
 Sweeping changes are being made to housekeeping, food safety, and guest check-in and checkout.

 Here are just a few safety and cleaning precautions hotels have recently implemented in response to COVID-19.